machikania/phyllosoma/interface/README.md

 See the comments about the licenses of these files.

 KenKenMkIISR (https://github.com/KenKenMkIISR/) has the license of following files:
-fileselect.c, fontdata.c, graphlib.c, ili9341_spi.c, graphlib.h, LCDdriver.h.
+fileselect.c, fontdata.c, graphlib.c, ili9341_spi.c, graphlib.h, LCDdriver.h,
+usbkeyboard.c, keyinput.c, hid_virtual_keytable.c, usbkeyboard.h, keyinput.h.
 See the comments about the licenses of these files.